-TPG periodically reviews the financial condition of its clients and does not believe that a significant risk from credit concentration of its portfolio could turn into a loss.
+TPG periodically reviews the financial condition of its clients and does not believe that exist a significant risk from credit concentration of its portfolio that could turn into a loss.
 To minimize a loss, TPG discontinues service provided to its customers when the ageing of the past due balance exceeds certain limit.
 Also, it considers that the allowance for impairment covers appropriately the potential credit risk, which represents the calculation of the expected losses from impairment of receivables.

-As at December 31, 2020 and 2019, the amount of receivables with an ageing higher than 120 days amounted to \$1,156,583 and \$999,250 respectively.
+As at December 31, 2021 and 2020, the amount of receivables with an ageing higher than 120 days amounted to \$1,408,178 and \$1,156,583 respectively.
 The aforementioned amounts include receivables due from government institutions, which recurrently present delays in their payments, without representing this a loss for TPG and consequently, Management considered that the impairment allowance does not need to be increased.

-b.
-Market risk management

-- i.
-Interest rate risk As described in Note 11, TPG has obtained loans bearing interest at variable rates (28day TIIE), therefore it is exposed to fluctuations of such rates.
-As at December 31, 2020 and 2019, TPG had partial hedges to cover said fluctuations.
+- b.
+Market risk management - i.
+Interest rate risk As described in Note 11, TPG has obtained loans bearing interest at variable rates (28-day TIIE), therefore it is exposed to fluctuations of such rates.
+As at December 31, 2021 and 2020, TPG had partial hedges to cover said fluctuations.
 Consequently, if the variable interest rates had strengthened/weakened by 10% maintaining the remaining variables unchanged, the net loss for the current year would have decreased/increased by \$26,787 as a result of a lower/higher interest expense. - ii.
 Foreign exchange risk TPG carries out transactions in foreign currencies, therefore, it is exposed to fluctuations in the different currencies those transactions are operated.

-As at December 31, 2020 and 2019 and April 20, 2021 (date of release of the independent auditor's report), the exchange rates for the U.S. dollar were \$19.9087, \$18.8642 and \$19.9158, respectively.
-As at December 31, 2020 and 2019, TPG had the following U.S. dollar denominated assets and liabilities:
+As at December 31, 2021 and 2020 and April 27, 2022 (date of release of the independent auditor's report), the exchange rates for the U.S. dollar were \$20.4672, \$19.9087 and \$20.4707, respectively.
+As at December 31, 2021 and 2020, TPG had the following U.S. dollar denominated assets and liabilities:

-December 31, 2020 2019 Monetary assets Monetary liabilities U.S. \$ 657,092 (1,217,889) U.S. \$ 71,122 (150,852) Net monetary short position in U.S. dollars (U.S. \$ 560,797) (U.S. \$ 79,730) Equivalent in Mexican pesos (\$11,164,739) (\$1,504,043)
+Decem ber 31, 2021 2020 Monetary assets Monetary liabilities E.U.\$ 255,084 (1,308,292) E.U. \$ 657,092 (1,217,889) Net monetary short position in U.S. dollars (E.U.
+1,053,208) (E.U.\$ \$560,797) Equivalent in Mexican pesos (\$ 21,556,219) (\$ 11,164,739)

-Even though the TPG has contracted some exchange rate hedges, it does not cover 100% of the liabilities in foreign currency, so exchange losses have been incurred from January 1 to April 20, 2021.
+Even though TPG has contracted some exchange rate hedges, it does not cover 100% of the liabilities in foreign currency, so exchange losses have been incurred from January 1 to April 20, 2022.

-As of December 31, 2020, TP Group also had liabilities denominated in Chinese yuan (CYN) for CYN516,986, which were equivalent to \$ 1,576,916, the exchange rate being \$ 3.05021 per CYN.
+As of December 31, 2021, TP Group also had liabilities denominated in Chinese yuan (CYN) for CYN 999,268, which were equivalent to \$ 3,217,743, the exchange rate being \$ 3.2201 per CYN.

-As at December 31, 2020, TPG has a net short position in U.S. dollars and Chinese yuans, consequently if the Mexican peso had been strengthened/weakened 10% against the U.S. dollar and Chinese yuan and the rest of the variables had remained unchanged, the net loss for the current year would have increased (decreased) by \$1,274,166 as a result of the gain/(loss) in the translation of monetary assets and liabilities denominated in U.S. dollars and yuans not hedged.
+As at December 31, 2021, TPG has a net short position in U.S. dollars and Chinese yuan, consequently if the Mexican peso had been strengthened/weakened 10% against the U.S. dollar and Chinese yuan and the rest of the variables had remained unchanged, the net loss for the current year would have increased (decreased) by \$2,477,396 as a result of the gain/(loss) in the translation of monetary assets and liabilities denominated in U.S. dollars and yuan not hedged.

 c.
-Liquidity risk - TPG has established appropriate policies to mitigate the liquidity risk through: (i) the followup on working capital; (ii) the review of its actual and projected cash flows; and (iii) the reconciliation of profiles of maturities of its financial assets and liabilities.
+Liquidity risk - TPG has established appropriate policies to mitigate the liquidity risk through: (i) the follow-up on working capital; (ii) the review of its actual and projected cash flows; and (iii) the reconciliation of profiles of maturities of its financial assets and liabilities.
 These actions allow TPG's Management to manage short and long-term financing requirements by maintaining cash reserves or credit facilities available.